rzgry/kfserving/docs/samples/explanation/aix/mnist/README.md

 limeserver   http://limeserver.somecluster/v1/models/limeserver   True    100                                40m
 ```

-Query the inferenceservice with the url and append `:explain` to signify the query as an explanation
+Query the inferenceservice with the url and append `:explain` to signify the query is asking for an explanation.

 ```
 python query_explain.py http://limeserver.somecluster/v1/models/limeserver:explain
 ```

-To try a different MNIST example add a number to the end of the query
+To try a different MNIST example add an integer to the end of the query between 0-10,000.
+The integer chosen will be the index of the image to be chosen in the MNIST dataset.

 ```
 python query_explain.py http://limeserver.somecluster/v1/models/limeserver:explain 100